ProPublica Corrects Its Story On Trump's CIA Nominee Gina Haspel And Waterboarding

 ProPublica had tweeted a link to resurface its 2017 story on Tuesday morning, after President Trump nominated Haspel as director of the CIA, in the reshuffling that was set off by the firing of former Secretary of State Rex Tillerson.

 On Wednesday, Sen. Rand Paul said he would "do everything I can to block" Haspel's nomination as director, as well as Trump's pick of CIA Director Mike Pompeo to lead the State Department.
-Paul cited Sen. John McCain a noted opponent of the use of torture, said the Senate must scrutinize Haspel's involvement "in this disgraceful program."
+Paul cited Sen. John McCain, a noted opponent of the use of torture, who said the Senate must scrutinize Haspel's involvement "in this disgraceful program."

 While ProPublica's retraction would seem to remove one of the most serious claims against Haspel, ProPublica reiterated that after she rose to a new position in the CIA, Haspel urged the agency to destroy 92 videotapes that had documented Zubaydah's treatment, including dozens of waterboardings and other techniques widely viewed as torture.
 Those tapes were eventually shredded.

-Despite ProPublica's correction, Mitchell says he's unsatisfied.
+Despite ProPublica's correction, psychologist Mitchell says he is unsatisfied.

 "They didn't go far enough," Mitchell told NPR's Ari Shapiro, in an interview to air on All Things Considered on Friday.
 "They left in things that weren't accurate.
 Gina did not pressure Jose Rodriguez to destroy those tapes."